EinGreen/deckOfCardsTestProject/readMe.md

-Deck of Cards API from: https://github.com/public-apis/public-apis#games--comics Just freaking look at it
+Deck of Cards API from: https://github.com/public-apis/public-apis#games--comics Actual Link to the API: http://deckofcardsapi.com/ Just look at it

 Shuffle API: https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=1
 <!-- Note: you can set the number of decks by manipulating the deck_count number -->